lab11/gateway/software/sensu-process/README.md

 =============

-Allows long-running processes to send keepalives to [Sensu](https://github.com/sensu/sensu) as so that it can keep track of their status as if they were devices.
+Allows long-running processes to send keepalives to [Sensu](https://github.com/sensu/sensu) so that it can keep track of their status as clients.

 ### Example
 sensu-process can automatically send keepalive packets to a Sensu server.